JVKod/Recipe-App---React-and-Firebase/README.md

 *NOTE, user story (As a user, I would like to know the nearest store that has the ingredients I needed to complete the recipe I want to cook) has been CANCELLED for Sprint 03

 *NOTE, user story (As a user I want the app to look more professional for a better user experience) has been added to Sprint 03

+*NOTE, user story (As a user, I would like to see the steps for each recipe so I know exactly how to make it from the app) has been added to Sprint 03